bbauska/ETs-and-Science/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>Theories and Speculation</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Given McDonald's outspoken stance on the U.S. government’s role in the UFO cover-up, there are a number of theories surrounding his death:</p>
+<p>Given McDonald's outspoken stance on the U.S. government’s role in the UFO cover-up, there are a
+number of theories surrounding his death:</p>

-<p>Government or Military Involvement: Some conspiracy theorists believe that McDonald's death was
+<p><b>Government or Military Involvement:</b> Some conspiracy theorists believe that McDonald's death was
 not a suicide, but rather a targeted assassination designed to silence him and prevent further investigation into UFOs.
 This theory is fueled by McDonald’s significant influence and the controversial nature of his research into government secrecy regarding UFOs.</p>

-<p>Personal Struggles: Others believe that McDonald’s death may have been the result of personal
+<p><b>Personal Struggles:</b> Others believe that McDonald’s death may have been the result of personal
 struggles.
 It’s known that McDonald had some personal issues, and his family and colleagues have suggested that he may have been in a difficult emotional state at the time.</p>

-<p>No Clear Motive for Suicide: McDonald's friends and colleagues have noted that there didn’t
+<p><b>No Clear Motive for Suicide:</b> McDonald's friends and colleagues have noted that there didn’t
 seem to be a clear motive for him to take his own life, especially given his ongoing work and the future he seemed to have ahead of him.
 This has led many to question whether his death was truly a suicide or something else entirely.</p>